Ad Space — Top Banner

 Kayak Stroke Rate and Speed Calculator

-Calculate kayak speed from stroke rate and paddle length.
+Calculate kayak speed from stroke rate, paddle length, and efficiency factor.

 Estimated Speed

-Kayak speed depends on stroke rate (strokes per minute), stroke length (how far the paddle travels through the water), and efficiency (how much of each stroke converts to forward motion).
+Kayak speed depends on stroke rate (strokes per minute), stroke length (distance the paddle moves through water), and efficiency.
+The relationship can be modeled to estimate boat speed.

 Ad Space — Bottom Banner